davepinch/pinchy.cc/collections/_people/william-blake/wikipedia/The_Marriage_of_Heaven_and_Hell.md

 ---
 title: "The Marriage of Heaven and Hell - Wikipedia"
-cc-type: wikipedia
-by:
-  - William Blake - Wikipedia
+by: William Blake - Wikipedia
 date: 2023-07-04
+type: wikipedia
-permalink: /en.wikipedia.org/wiki/:title
+permalink: /en.wikipedia.org/wiki/The_Marriage_of_Heaven_and_Hell
 wikipedia: "https://en.wikipedia.org/wiki/The_Marriage_of_Heaven_and_Hell"
 tags:
   - William Blake